victoriarudi/reasoning-skills/README.md

 | ---------- | ----------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | 2x2 matrix | Rebuilt framework | Designs strong 2x2 matrices by treating axis selection as the core analytical act, not quadrant filling.
 Produces two materially different matrix options and compares what each reveals and hides. |

-## Built for the open Agent Skills standard
+## How to use
-These skills are built on the open [Agent Skills](https://agentskills.io/home) standard.
-They work with Claude Code, Cursor, Windsurf, Cline, GitHub Copilot, and any AI agent that supports the standard.
+Copy the skill folder you want into your project's skills directory.
+Each skill is self-contained: just the folder and its SKILL.md.
+Works with Claude Code, Cursor, Windsurf, Cline, GitHub Copilot, and any agent that supports the open Agent Skills standard.

 ## About
 Built by [Victoria Rudi](https://victoriarudi.xyz/).
 This is a growing repository.
 More skills are in progress.